 Through a series of “field maneuvers” initiated by former P-Funk business associate Nene Montes, Clinton would score yet another record deal.
 This time with Capitol Records, under the one title he vowed never to use: his own.

 Upon arriving at Capitol, George would release four studio albums that would feature most of the prominent members of both Parliament and Funkadelic (now going under the sports-inspired title “P-Funk All-Stars”).
-All of the album covers would be designed by Pedro Bell, whose twisted, warped vision created all of the Funkadelic releases from 1973 to 1981.
-The musical innovation and ferociousness (modified for 1980’s era groove enthusiasts) that defined P-Funk’s 1970’s output was on full display during what Clinton called the “Splank Decade.
+All of the album covers would be designed by Pedro Bell, whose twisted, warped vision could be found on the covers of all of the Funkadelic releases from 1973 to 1981.
+The musical innovation and ferociousness (modified for 1980’s era groove enthusiasts) that defined P-Funk’s 1970s output was on full display during what Clinton called the “Splank Decade.

 Kong Your Donkey!
 Released in the same month as Michael Jackson’s Thriller, Computer Games zeroes in on George’s then-current obsession: arcade video games.
 The album’s first single, “Loopzilla,” would start the national buzz.
 But it would be the album’s second single “Atomic Dog” that takes George back to the number one position on the Billboard Black Singles charts (ironically displacing Jackson’s “Billie Jean”).
 “Atomic Dog” would also establish George’s other obsession: the life of canines.
 The similarly themed “Man’s Best Friend” and “Get Dressed” would also be released as singles.